 If you unzip the attached file on a file drive, you can load XSD files directly into XMLSpy and use it as the basis for your sample files.

-Energinet has revised market regulations C3 and F, and these changes have been approved by the Danish Utility Regulator.
-Find a link to the Danish Utility Regulator’s decision to the right (Danish only).
-The changes applicable to the submission of operational and availability schedules are described in C3, while the change to regulation F merely states that this regulation will no longer be applicable to the exchange of operational schedules.
+Energinet have changed market regulations C3 and F, and these changes have been registered with and approved by the Danish Utility Regulator (see link on the right).
+The changes applicable the submission of operational schedules and availability are described in regulation C3, while the change to regulation F merely states that this regulation will no longer be applicable to the exchange of operational schedules.

 Applicable regulations can be found here (Danish only):

 Following revisions to regulations C3 and F, the submission of operational schedules and availability will be changed to ensure that Energinet has all the information necessary to underpin the common European grid model.
 The former 4-week schedules and daily forecasts will no longer apply when the submission of availability moves to the new system.